Mobile Deposit FAQ

 When will my funds be available?

-All 1st Scotia Mobile Deposits made before 3:00 p.m.
+During regular business hours, all 1st Scotia Mobile Deposits made before 3:00 p.m.
 ET are processed and credited that evening and will generally be available on the next business day.
 Items deposited after 3:00 p.m.
 ET will be processed the following business day with availability of funds on the business day following the day the deposit is processed.
+If 1st National Bank of Scotia is observing a holiday or has an unexpected closure, the cut-off time maybe earlier.

 How are deposits made on the weekend handled?